splitice/ipstats/README.md

 OUT 1.2.3.4 0 0 0 0 0 0 0 0 0 0 0 0
 ```

 IP ```1.2.3.4``` has sent no traffic, however it has received 100 TCP packets, totalling 5552 bytes.
-Counters are implemented using a 32 bit unsigned integer for packets, and a 64bit unsigned integer for bytes.
+Counters are implemented using a 32 bit unsigned integer for packets and bytes bytes.

 # Usage
 ```ipstats [device]```